UniTuner Pro V1.2 NEW |

 Tap to set a specific frequency.

-This button appears when the current frequency deviates from the tuned pitch of the note.
+This button shows the current deviation of the frequency from the tuned pitch of the note.

 Press the button to activate the playback function.
 The button will flash to indicate that the app is waiting for you to play a note.